 In last week’s Operating PCI Compliant Servers on AWS webinar, Carson Sweet (CloudPassage), Ryan Holland (AWS), and Philip Stehlik (Taulia) discussed what PCI DSS requires and the challenges and opportunities that come with being compliant in the cloud.
 The webinar generated a lot of interest and questions, indicating that companies are actively pursuing how to tackle compliance challenges in the cloud.

-In case you missed it, you can find a link to the slides here and the recording here.
+In case you missed it, you can find a link to the slides here.
 We also took the opportunity to address all the great questions asked during the live webinar.

 Answered by Ryan Holland (AWS)